vnayan/Moodle_bulkimportfiles/README.md

-Resource Bulk Upload
+Events Resource Bulk Upload
 ===========================

-Resource Bulk Upload is  a Moodle plugin to bulk upload resources to multiple courses.
+The Events Resource Bulk Upload is  a Moodle plugin to bulk upload the resource to the course.
-Upload a zip file and plugin will generate a csv document.
-Enter category, course and section id in the csv document.
-On uploading CSV, files from the zip will be mapped to respective section of courses.
+It uploads the resource zip file and generate a csv file and after uploading CSV files the resource is assign to respective section of course.

 Features
 --------

-- Resource Bulk Upload- It upload the zip file of content(docs,pdf,video etc.) and generate a CSV files which contain the following information.
+- Content Bulk Upload- It upload the zip file of content(docs,pdf,video etc.) and generate a CSV files which contain the following information.

-    - file name and file path url.
+    - categoryid,courseid,section number,file name and file url.

-- Enter the categoryid,courseid,section number in the CSV document where the content needs to be uploaded.
+- .

 Instalation
 -----------
 - Extract the content into your {Moodle root directory}/admin/tool/uploadcontent.
 - Go to Notifications page.
-- Install the plugin and Enjoy.
+- Install the plugin and that's it.

 Requirements
 ------------